 17.9 Employees who use their vehicles to make journeys in the performance of their duties e.g. to provide care in the patient's home, will be reimbursed their motoring costs at the appropriate rates shown in table 7.
-These rates of reimbursement apply to journeys undertaken on and after 1 July 2014.
+These rates of reimbursement apply to journeys undertaken on and after 1 January 2023.

-17.10 The rates of reimbursement implemented on 1 July 2014 will be those resulting from the review which will be done following the publication of the new AA guides in April/May 2014.
-Those rates will apply to all journeys undertaken on and after 1 July 2014.
+17.10 The rates of reimbursement shown in table 7 and implemented on 1 January 2023 are the result of the review which took place in October 2022, in line with paragraph 17.14 (see also annex 12, paragraph 14).
+These rates apply to all journeys undertaken on and after 1 January 2023.
 17.11 The rates of reimbursement in table 7 are obtained by referring to costs for the average private vehicle user included in the AA guides to motoring costs (see annex 12).